jckarter/clay/doc/language-reference.md

         printlnTo(file, ..x);
     }

-The list of declared pattern variables may optionally be followed by a `|` character and predicate expression to constrain the domain of possible values for the variables in the following definition.
-The definition will only apply for values of the given pattern variables if the given predicate evaluates to true.
+The list of declared pattern variables may optionally be followed by a `|` character and predicate expression.
+The predicate expression constrains the domain of valid values for the declared variables to those for which the given predicate evaluates to true.

     // Example
     // Define the record type Point[T] for all types T where `Numeric?(T)` is true